EGaraldi/corecon/paper/paper.md

 publication itself, a tedious and error-prone task, as well as a sub-standard scientific practice.
 While in principle the latter limitation can be prevented by directly contacting the authors of the publication, the extreme mobility faced by researchers entails that contact information are very often outdated at best, while frequently the authors have simply left the field.

+We tackle these
+issues through a python module named `CoReCon (acronym for Collection of Reionization Constraint) that we present in this paper.
+We start by introducing the goals and design choices of `CoReCon`, then move on to a description of its features, followed by a review of the available constraints at the time of publication.
+We close this paper discussing desirable future developments and with a pledge to the community.

 # The `CoReCon` python module